fabasoad/ghacu/README.md

 ghacu 1.1.5
 Copyright (C) 2020 ghacu

+  -l, --log-level     (Default: Error) Set log level.
+Possible values: Trace, Debug, Information, Warning, Error, Critical, None.

+  -n, --no-cache      Turn it on if you do not want to use caching.

   -r, --repository    Path to the root of a project.

+  -t, --token         GitHub token to work with actions repositories.

   -u, --upgrade       Upgrade versions to the latest one.

-  -t, --token         GitHub token to work with actions repositories.

-  -l, --logLevel      (Default: Error) Set log level.
-Possible values: Trace, Debug, Information, Warning, Error, Critical, None.

   --help              Display this help screen.